amaranth-lang/amaranth/docs/glossary.rst

 .. _RTL:

  **Register transfer level (RTL)**
-   RTL, the lowest abstraction level for developing :ref:`FPGAs<FPGA>`, is used to create a representation of synchronous digital circuits between :ref:`hardware registers<Hardware register>`.
+   The lowest abstraction level for developing :ref:`FPGAs<FPGA>`, RTL creates a representation of synchronous digital circuits between :ref:`hardware registers<Hardware register>`.

    Hardware definition language is tranformed to RTL which then defines the circuit at gate level.
 The representation can be verified via :ref:`simulation<Simulation>`.